Trelawney (1781 ship): Career

 Trelawney arrived at Kingston, Jamaica on 21 February 1800 with 190 captives.
 She left for England on 29 May.
 Lake died on 31 May.
 Trelawney, late Lake, arrived back at Liverpool on 15 July.
 Captain John Towns Powell had replaced Lake.
 She had left Liverpool with 41 crew members and had suffered 10 crew deaths on her voyage.

 The Trelawney of this article returned to Lloyd's Register in the issue for 1800.
 She also appeared in the Register of Shipping (RS), which first published in 1800.

-3rd enslaving voyage (1800–1801): Captain Thomas Smith acquired a letter of marque on 28 August 1800.
+3rd voyage transporting enslaved people (1800–1801): Captain Thomas Smith acquired a letter of marque on 28 August 1800.
 He sailed from Liverpool on 6 October 1800.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

-He acquired captives at Calabar.
+Smith acquired captives at Calabar.
 Trelawney, Smith, master, arrived at Kingston, Jamaica on 27 April 1801 with 318 captives.
 She had left Liverpool with 46 crew members and he arrived with 40.
 Smith died on 19 June 1801.

 Trelawney sailed from Kingston on 25 June and arrived back at Liverpool on 10 September, under the command of Captain Eglinton Richardson.
 She had suffered eight crew member deaths since first leaving Liverpool.

-4th enslaving voyage (1802): Captain Andrew Roberts sailed from Liverpool on 17 June 1802.
+4th voyage transporting enslaved people (1802): Captain Andrew Roberts sailed from Liverpool on 17 June 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Trelawney capsized in the River Mersey at Liverpool on 20 June as she was coming out of the dock.
 She was bound for an African port.
 Lloyd's List reported that the Trelawney that had got onshore at Liverpool had been gotten off and put into dock.